-3-H. Operating Leases
+3-G. Operating Leases

 On November 22, 2016, The Trust entered into a four-year operating lease agreement for office space.
 Beginning on the third year of the lease, a 2% increase occurs to the base rent per year.
-The lease has an additional one (1) year option for renewal with a 2% increase in the base rent.

 On May 15, 2019, a first amendment was made to the lease agreement providing for the extension of the lease term, to commence on November 22, 2020 and expiring on November 22, 2021.
-The amendment also provides that The Trust can elect to renew the lease, for a one year renewal for up to four additional years, with a 2% increase in the rent for the first three one-year renewal terms.
+The amendment also provides that The Trust can elect to renew the lease, for a one year renewal for up to four additional years, with the last renewal period commencing on November 22, 2023, with a 2% increase in the rent for the first three one-year renewal terms.
 In the event of unforeseen circumstances, the fourth and fifth renewal periods may be negotiated upward or downward based on occupancy costs not to exceed 3% yearly.
 Provided that the First Amendment to the lease agreement is still in effect, The Trust will then have an additional option to renew for five additional one (1) year renewal periods upon the same terms and conditions, except that the rental rate shall be adjusted by 2% of the base rent with each renewal.

-Expenditures for operating leases totaled \$392,217 for the fiscal year ended September 30, 2019.
+Expenditures for operating leases totaled \$396,028 for the fiscal year ended September 30, 2020.